brendanmurty/murty.io/content/brendan/resume.md

 Led development on a complicated Ecommerce site with a short deadline and varied advanced features while integrating a third-party shipping and tax management plugin.

-Released a third-party Basecamp 2 client with a focus on quick use on mobile devices.
+Released a third-party Basecamp 2 client with a focus on quick use via mobile devices.

 Improved a legacy in-house CMS by adding a new dynamic content plugin system.